-When the bladder is removed or urine cannot be stored, a urinary diversion is necessary.
-This can be in the form of an ileal conduit (non-continental deviation) or an Indiana pocket (continental deviation).
+A urinary diversion is necessary when the bladder is removed, or urine cannot be stored.
+This can be an ileal conduit (non-continental deviation) or an Indiana pocket (continental deviation).

-A small section of the ileum is used to carry urine to the stoma.
+A small section of the ileum carries urine to the stoma.

 The most common causes are: